China is watching you.

 - Many times I have gotten on the internet at an airport computer and been let right into someone’s webmail account.
 Not smart.

 - A stockbroker I know was sent an email by a rival stockbroker, urging my stockbroker friend to oppose some proposed law that would strike hard at those with massive net worth.
-The stockbroker who sent this email cc’ed it to a half dozen or so of his clients.
+The stockbroker who sent this email cc’ed it to a half dozen or so of his best clients.
 My friend figured the clients were people with the requisite massive net worth and so he cold-called them for their business.
 He ended up getting a great client with this tactic.
 Not smart.

 - Many years ago, a client of ours discovered an employee was running a rival business within my client’s business.
 My client then arranged for this employee to bring his two company laptops to the office.
 When the employee went to lunch, the locks were changed and he was locked out.
 You would not even believe the stuff we found on those laptops.
 I am talking both business and personal.
 Very, very personal.
 Not smart.